 Dr Tom Gerald Daly

-The Co-Editors are ably assisted by 2 Editorial Assistants, who perform initial review of submissions, copy editing, and have day-to-day responsibility for the technical tasks (i.e. posting blogs, correcting errors etc).
-They are also crucial in the formation of ideas and plans for posts on the Blog.
+The Co-Editors are ably assisted by an Associate Editor, who performs initial review of submissions, copy editing, and who has day-to-day responsibility for the technical tasks (i.e. posting blogs, correcting errors etc).
+The Associate Editor is also crucial in the formation of ideas and plans for posts on the Blog.